Polymer/old-docs-site/docs/elements/core-list.md

 Furthermore, custom elements must not change their height asynchronously (for example, in response to UI events, `setTimeout()`, animations, and so on).

-### Using the height attribute
+### Setting row height

-The `core-list` element has a `height` attribute that you can use to set the approximate height on average of the list items in pixels.
+The `core-list` element has a `height` attribute that you can use to set the approximate height, on average, of the list items in pixels.
 `core-list` uses this value to determine how many elements to render based on its viewport size.
 Normally you don't need to adjust this value unless the average size is much larger or smaller than the default of 200.
+In the example above that displays names, the items` height was 30 pixels.
+This example needs to use the `height` property on the `core-list`.

+The basic rule is that if you have fixed-height rows, set the `height` property of the `core-list`.
+If you have variable height rows, set the `height` property if the average height is much larger or smaller than the default of 200px.

 <pre>
 &lt;core-list id="list" data="{%raw%}{{data}}{%endraw%}" height="80" flex&gt;